jmansfield89/jmansfield89/README.md

 - 👋 Hi, I’m @jmansfield89
 - 👀 I’m a data scientist interested in climate change, renewable energy, finance/fintech/crypto, healthcare/medtech, and social/political issues.
 - 🌱 I enjoy working with ML/AI libraries and data science libraries in Python via Jupyter Notebooks.
 I've worked with PostgreSQl and MySQL, developed predictive ML models using linear regression/XGBoost, and also some time series analysis using TensorFlow/Keras.
-- 🚧 Currently working on a Twitter sentiment analysis project using NLP, and all of my projects will be displayed here once complete: https://huggingface.co/jmansfield89
+- 🚧 Currently working on a Twitter sentiment analysis project using NLP, and scraping ESPN fantasy football stats from my league and pushing to a webpage for my league to view.
+All of my projects will be displayed here once complete: https://huggingface.co/jmansfield89
 - 📫 You can reach out to me on here or via my LinkedIn profile: https://www.linkedin.com/in/jordandmansfield

 <!---